Tips and Tools for Working from Home

 If you’re planning to have many people edit a document at once, a simple and free tool is Google Docs, which allows for easy and instant collaboration by a big group.
 While you can’t do track changes like a Word document, you can set it so everyone can input suggestions, and you can see edits being made in real time.

 Back up your work!
 In the short-term, you may not have full and continuous access to your company’s server.
 Consult with your IT department or your boss, but it might be a perfect time to use a home computer back-up service or a free Dropbox account to sync and back up a folder.
+Also for working from home is important to have the security from the atlanta security camera installation experts.

 If you’re running a virtual retreat, consider using Noteapp or Padlet.
 Either of these tools will allow you to write ideas on “post-it” notes on a shared virtual screen that can help capture ideas from attendees and facilitate the conversation.